New Radiocentre Ireland research shows that radio drives significant website traffic

 Analysis of Short-Term Ad Response

-When we focus on organic and paid search traffic (64% of total visits to the campaign landing page) a measurable increase in ad response does occur but appears to be delayed relative to the expectation of standard attribution measurement.
+When we focus on organic and paid search traffic (64% of total visits to the campaign landing page) a measurable increase in ad response does occur but responses do not spike within c.
+10 minutes which is generally understood as the classic short-term direct response window.
 We found that during the first 30 minutes after ad transmission, there is not a strong response.
 However, during the second half hour (30 mins to 60 mins after radio ad exposure) we do see an increase in web response, which is about 4% above baseline for organic and 7% for paid search referrals.

-The conclusion is that web sessions stimulated by radio ads in this test study are generally delayed and do not cluster within a traditional direct response peak.
+The conclusion is that while there is some short term website traffic stimulated by the radio campaign in this test study, the response is relatively small and responses do not fit the classic short-term direct response window.
 This probably explains why standard attribution methodologies that focus on very short-term attribution windows struggle to capture all of radio’s ad response.

-So therefore, we need to look at a methodology for measuring a delayed ad response.
+So therefore, we needed to look at a methodology for measuring a longer delayed ad response.

 Analysis of Delayed Ad Response

 We began by aggregating both the schedule radio ratings and website visits into daily 24-hour periods.
 We could then compare the weight of daily schedule ratings with the volume of web traffic and see if a relationship existed between the two.
 We saw an immediate visual fit between visit numbers and the radio schedule laydown.
-This was confirmed by an R^2 value of 0.30from the regression model, which means 30% of the variance in daily website visits can be predicted by the volume of daily radio ratings.
+This was confirmed by the regression model, which concluded that 30% of the increase in daily website visits was attributed to the Sky campaign radio activity.

-When we combined organic search referrals and paid search referrals, the relationship between weight of daily radio ratings and 24-hour search behaviour strengthened even further to an R^2value of 0.54.
-In short, this means that 54% of the variance in daily website visits that arrived via search activity ca be predicted by the volume of daily radio ratings.
+When we combined organic search referrals and paid search referrals, the relationship between weight of daily radio ratings and 24-hour search behaviour strengthened even further.
+The analysis concluded that 54% of the increase in daily website visits that arrived via search activity can be attributed to the Sky campaign radio activity.

 Radio attribution measurement -what have we learnt?